 Safety Precautions

-- Regulation and Standards: Creating strong legal frameworks to guarantee the responsible use of nanobiotechnology.
+- Nanobiotechnology Regulation and Standards: Establishing robust legal frameworks to ensure responsible use of nanobiotechnology.

 Regulatory Concerns